 Each year, thousands of people in Illinois struggle with the stigma and pain of substance use disorders.
 Unfortunately, some of these people will eventually die from their AUD or OUD.

-With LDN, we can help clients safely withdraw from their substance use disorder.
-In addition to prescribing LDN to people who need it, we also offer support through a few other important programs.
+With the use of low-dose naltrexone (LDN), we can help clients safely withdraw from their substance use disorder.
+LDN’s mechanism of action involves regulating microglia, which are immune cells in the nervous system.
+By modulating the immune system and reducing inflammation, LDN helps alleviate withdrawal symptoms.
+In addition to prescribing LDN, we offer support through a few other important programs.

 Individual, Group, and Family Therapy

-An addiction is a disease that impacts the entirety of your life.
+Addiction is a disease that impacts the entirety of your life.
 That’s why we recommend holistic treatment programs.
-During your detox and rehabilitation process, we will use group, individual, and family therapy to help you understand the underlying issues that are fueling your addiction.
-We also strive to provide family members support and addiction education, so they can play an active role in your recovery.
+During your detox and rehabilitation process, we use group, individual, and family therapy to address the underlying issues fueling your addiction.
+This approach improves overall well-being and quality of life, while also supporting endorphin production as part of the recovery process.
+Family members receive education and support, helping them play an active role in your recovery.

 Inpatient and Outpatient Treatment Programs

-At Illinois Recovery Center, we offer partial hospitalization, intensive outpatient, inpatient, and aftercare programs for your rehabilitation.
-The main difference is the intensity of each program.
-In an inpatient program, you are kept at the treatment center and receive around-the-clock supervision.
-This is ideal for severe addictions and provides an added level of support.
+At Illinois Recovery Center, we offer partial hospitalization, intensive outpatient, inpatient, and aftercare programs for rehabilitation.
+The difference lies in the intensity of each program.
+Inpatient programs provide around-the-clock supervision, ideal for severe addictions and individuals who require an added level of support.

-Outpatient programs allow you to sleep at home and return to the rehab during the day.
-If you have to manage outside responsibilities, this may be the best option for you.
-Meanwhile, partial hospitalization is a mixture of flexibility and supervision.
+Outpatient programs allow you to sleep at home and return to rehab during the day.
+This is a great option for managing outside responsibilities.
+Partial hospitalization offers a balance of flexibility and supervision for those who need both.

 How MAT Can Support Your Recovery